weidai07/WordCounter/README.md

 2. Clone repository to local machine
 3. Build and Run project

-  - $ dotnet restore - when you are ready to restore theproject
+  - $ dotnet restore - when you are ready to restore the dependencies of the project
   - $ dotnet build - when you are ready to build the project
   - $ dotnet run - to run the project
   - $ dotnet test - for testing the project